coding-nomadic/cowin-report-upload/README.md

 # cowin-report-service

-This is the dashboard report that we get from the cowin official website.
+This is the dashboard report that we get from the cowin official website.We upload the data to elastic search and expose APIs.

 ## Pre-requisites -
 There should be local instance of elastic search and Kibana running.